 The concept of a fifth or fourth being morphed from a tritone warrants a new term, fifo, to identify the result as a building block of known type but unspecified size.
 The traditional terms are used when the size is known but the new term enables leaving the size to context.
 This provides deep notational simplification at a higher conceptual level.
 The default meaning of any alphabet letter X is understood to be a tritone anchor.
-Therefore PADMIL provides the anchors of the six tritones found in classical modes (all the tritones with different notes that exist).
+Therefore PADMIL provides the anchors of six tritones (all the tritones with different notes that exist).
+Different meanings may be implied by context in explanations.
+Color coding identifies different meanings explicitly when this is necessary: X for tritones, X for fifos of unspecified size, X for fifths and X for fourths.
+For example, the tritone M may morph into a fifth M or a fourth M on the same anchor; or into a fifth D or a fourth l on anchors a half tone down or up.
+The concept of fifos morphed from tritones is independent of the presence or absence of the tritone in particular scales because the alphabet is a property of the home octave as a whole.